Recumbent exercise bikes are great because they offer a gentle, lower-impact way to get your cardio on, but there are a ton of options out there.

 Then of course there’s price.

-The price range for these bikes varies greatly.
-I hope this list is proof that you don’t have to spend thousands to get a quality bike.
+The price range for these bikes varies greatly, but I hope this list is proof that you don’t have to spend thousands to get a quality bike.

-Many of the models on this list are under $1000.
+Most of the models on this list are well under $2000, which isn’t bad in the world of home fitness.

-Now that you are armed with this information, I hope you feel more confident in your decision making.
+But now that you’re armed with this information, I hope you feel more confident in your decision making.

-Leave a comment below and I’ll get right back to you.
+Leave a comment below and I’ll get right back to ya.

 I weigh about 250 pounds.
 Which other recumbent would you recommend for being sturdy.
 I don’t care about electronic gizmos, bluetooth and such, I just want a sturdy bike.